 The Municipal Fees Grant or Loan Equivalent Program is intended to reduce financial costs associated with planning application and building permit fees that may be incurred by an eligible applicant through the development application process.
+This program will reimburse a portion of certain planning applications and building permit fees.
 This Program will be administered as a both a grant and a loan.